Awards to the U.S.

 Tentatively scheduled on May 18, 2023, a Selection Committee (academic peers from a variety of disciplines, Board members, and staff) reviews all documents and project proposals and recommends a slate for final selection by Fulbright Taiwan’s Board.

-- Applicants are notified by Fulbright Taiwan of nomination/non-nomination in the mid-May after the Board meeting.
+- Applicants are notified by Fulbright Taiwan of nomination/non-nomination in the mid-September after the Board meeting.
 Their nomination is also sent to International Research & Exchanges Board (IREX) for global competition.

 - The grant is then subject to: